HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_Epileptogenicity_map_computation_with_brainstorm.rst

 Disclaimer
 ==========

-The methods and softwares used in this tutorial have not been certified for clinical practice and should be considered for research purposes only.
+The methods and software used in this tutorial have not been certified for clinical practice and should be considered for research purposes only.

 About this tutorial